Fair Traffic Laws

 1. Do current speed limit laws reflect the reasonable behavior of motorists?

-No—Although the vast majority of drivers choose to drive significantly faster than most speed limits, they are reasonable drivers choosing reasonable speeds as evidenced by extremely low fatality rates.
+No—Although the great majority of drivers choose to drive significantly faster than most speed limits, they are reasonable drivers choosing reasonable speeds as evidenced by extremely low fatality rates.

-1. Do current speed limit laws provide useful, accurate information?
+2. Do current speed limits laws provide useful, accurate information?

-This inherent problem is compounded by the practice of posting speed limits that are lower than true reasonable maximum safe speeds.
-As a result, motorists cannot rely on most speed limits to provide information useful in determining their maximum safe speed.
+This inherent problem is compounded by the practice of posting unrealistic speed limits that are lower than truly reasonable, maximum safe speeds.
+As a result, motorists cannot rely on speed limits to provide information useful in determining their maximum safe speed.

 3. Are current speed limit laws enforceable?

-Considering the fact that far less than 1% of speed limit violators are cited and voluntary compliance is essentially non-existent, it appears that enforcing present speed limits to the extent necessary to gain voluntary compliance is not feasible.
+Considering the fact that fewer than 1% of speed limit violators are cited, it appears that it is not feasible to enforce present speed limits to the extent necessary to "make sure" that all drivers obey them.

-1. Do current speed limit laws foster voluntary compliance?
+4. Do current speed limit laws foster voluntary compliance??

 No—The great majority of motorists drive safely at speeds significantly faster than posted speed limits.
 Voluntary compliance is almost nonexistent.

-Clearly, speed limits, as presently applied, fail the reasonable law test.
-Motorists are safe when traveling US roadways at speeds significantly faster than posted speed limits and governmental agencies have no moral right to collect fines for this reasonable behavior
+Clearly, as presently employed, speed limits fail the fair traffic law test.
+Motorists are safe when traveling at speeds significantly faster than posted speed limits and governmental agencies have no moral right to penalize them for this reasonable behavior.

-It is also a practical standard because the reasonable and prudent speed for each driver changes from moment to moment depending upon their driving skill, the condition of their vehicle, the type and condition of the roadway, weather, traffic, and many other factors.
-Reasonable decisions concerning traveling speed can only be made by individual, reasonble drivers as they encounter the myriad conditions inherent in each trip they take.
+It is also a practical standard because the reasonable and prudent speed for each driver depends upon their driving skill, the condition of their vehicle, the type and condition of the roadway, weather, traffic, and many other factors.
+Reasonable decisions concerning traveling speed can only be made by individual drivers as they encounter ever-changing conditions in each trip they take.

 THE STATE MAY SIDE-STEP THE “REASONABLE AND PRUDENT” STANDARD

-Having stated this logical, scientifically defensible “reasonable and prudent” definition in their motor vehicle codes, responsible jurisdictions may mandate, unrealistically low speed limits and declare by statute that they are “reasonable and prudent”.
+Having stated this logical, scientifically defensible “reasonable and prudent” definition in their motor vehicle codes, jurisdictions may mandate unrealistic speed limits and declare by statute that they are “reasonable and prudent”.
 This legalistic definition has nothing to do with whether or not any speed limit is based on scientific principles.
 It merely provides a legal basis for enforcing statutory speed limits.

-As a matter of scientific fact, studies have shown that present statutory limits are almost always lower than scientifically-based reasonable and prudent maximum speeds.
-In the vast majority of cases, the stated claim that statutory limits are reasonable and prudent is scientifically fictitious.
+Many studies have shown that present statutory limits are almost always lower than scientifically-based maximum safe speeds.
+In the majority of cases, the claim that statutory limits are reasonable and prudent is scientifically fictitious.

 Thus, government "giveth and taketh away" this permission to drive at reasonable and prudent speeds.
 In one passage, it may allow the reasonable and prudent standard only to effectively cancel it in a later passage by stating that lower statutory limits are reasonable and prudent.